atet/nas/README.md

 [![.img/step04a.png](.img/step04a.png)](#nolink)

-* Setup will take 5-10 minutes
+* Setup processing will take 5-10 minutes
 * Once completed, you will be presented with a brief overview of Nextcloud (click right arrow to view or click the X to exit)

 [![.img/step04b.png](.img/step04b.png)](#nolink)